mustankap/Oblivion/README.md

-# This is the attendance scanner project made me and my friends at uni
+# This is the attendance scanner project